openpermissions/resolution-srv/documents/apiary/api.md

 FORMAT: 1A
 HOST: https://resolution-stage.copyrighthub.org

-# Open Permissions Platform Resolution Service
+# Open Permissions Platform - Resolution Service

-The resolution service allows to link back a hub key to the organisation that has onboarded this creation on the platform.
+The resolution service resolves a Hub Key (a URL for an entity such as an Asset) to some top level information regarding the entity.

 # Resolution of hubkeys

 ## Resolution of hub keys s1 [/s1/{hub_id}/{repository_id}/{entity_type}/{entity_id}]

 + Parameters
-    + hub_id : `hub01` (string, required) - Hub id of the hub key
+    + hub_id : `hub01` (string, required) - Identifies the Hub
-    + repository_id : `02321abcdef` (string, required) - An idea identifying the repository storing the information
+    + repository_id : `02321abcdef` (string, required) -  Identifies the Repository storing the information
-    + entity_type : `asset` (string, required) - The type of the entity referenced by this hub key
+    + entity_type : `asset` (string, required) - The type of the entity referenced by this Hub Key
-    + entity_id  :  `0101020020233` (string, required) -  An id used to identify the entity in the hub
+    + entity_id  :  `0101020020233` (string, required) -  Identifies the entity

 ### Ressolve a hub key S1 [GET]